TrackerJack/TrackerJack/docs/source/panel_options.rst

 Auto Export
 _________________
 #.
-Save your project file to a folder.
+Save your AE project file to a folder.
 This is the default location where your JSON file will be saved.
 You can also save to a custom file location (See Settings > JSON Save Location)
 #.
 Click the Auto Export Button.

      .. image:: images/AEAutoBut.png